yeojz/with-middleware/README.md

 ## About

 `with-middleware` provides the ability to add middleware support to prop functions.
-As such this library also goes well with the usage of the `withState` higher-order component from `recompose`
+As such this library also goes well with the usage of the `withState` higher-order component from `recompose`.

 The API follows closely with that of `redux`, giving you the ability to quickly re-use some of the middlewares that were written for redux in a single component.

 If you want to use `withReducer` from `recompose`, there are some caveats listed in the examples section.

 ## Installation